kai06046/opencv-tracker-interface/README.md

 # tracker_by_opencv

-This is a multiple object tracking project for video by OpenCV and Python.
+This is a multiple object tracker with human label interface created by OpenCV and Python.
 Given with proper trained model, it can auto stop while the tracker lost the objects.

 ## Usage description
 Type 'python tracker.py' at command prompt and choose the video to initialze tracker by drawing target objects.
 The following are the current functions included while tracking: